tychovbh/laravel-bluebillywig/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

-Laravel Blue Billywig is created by, and is maintained by Tycho, and is a Laravel/Lumen package to connect with Blue Billywig Sapi.
+Laravel Blue Billywig is created by, and is maintained by Tycho, and is a Laravel/Lumen package to connect with Blue Billywig API.
 Feel free to check out the [change log](CHANGELOG.md), [releases](https://github.com/tychovbh/laravel-bluebillywig/releases), [license](LICENSE.md), and [contribution guidelines](CONTRIBUTING.md)

 ## Install